ROI OF SOCIAL MEDIA MARKETING IN NIGERIA – HOW IT CAN BE CALCULATED.

 It is true that in marketing, the pathway between marketing initiatives and the moment when a buying decision is made is not always as clear as we would want it.
 Still, this does not negate the fact that marketing plays a powerful and indispensable role in determining sales.

 With the digital has come bigdata.
 Now we can measure a whole load of activities around our initiatives.
 With big data, the question of ROI can be dealt with sensibly.

 Below are some principles for measuring ROI.
-Ilalso debunk some hocupocus theories that are flying around and may have hit you sometime in the past.
+I also debunk some hocuspocus theories that are flying around and may have hit you sometime in the past.
 If you keep so of these things at the back of your mind, you will never go wrong.

 ASK THE RIGHT QUESTIONS

-Error arises when you begin to ask the wrong questions.
-When you ask the question-‘What is the ROI of social media?, you may actually be setting yourself up for the wrong answers.
+The error arises when you begin to ask the wrong questions.
+When you ask the question-‘What is the ROI of social media marketing? you may actually be setting yourself up for the wrong answers.

 The right question should be ‘what is the ROI of (insert social media activity here in social media)’

 You should then go further to specify a timeframe.

 Say ‘what was the ROI of (insert social media activity here for Q1 2015)?